addod19/todo/README.md

 2. `cd todo`
 3. `git checkout modal`
 4. `npm i`
+5. `npx webpack --watch`
-5. Use live server on VSCode to open the index.html with your favorite browser
+6. Use live server on VSCode to open the index.html with your favorite browser

 ### Prerequisites